StormCreative/php-styleguide/README.md

 ### Classes

-Classes *must* start with a capital letter - and when instantiated a class you must refer to it with a capital letter.
+Classes must start with a capital letter - and when instantiated a class you must refer to it with a capital letter.
+This keeps the code base tidy and formal.

 Below is expected and acceptable class definition: